 Child megarider tickets

 Children under 16 can get a child weekly bus ticket.
 It allows unlimited travel in your chosen travel zone or zones for a specific time period.

 Children aged 5 to 16 and in primary or secondary education, can use our great value termrider tickets.
 They allow unlimited travel in your chosen travel zone or zones.

 Child discount ID cards

 Children aged 14 and 15 may need to prove their age when asking for child fares.
-Soon you will be able to download a discount ID card application form.
+Click here to download a discount ID card application form.